canjs/canjs/docs/can-guides/introduction/technical.md

 3. The SPA will want to re-request for the same data that was already requested on the server.

-DoneJS solves this problem with an inline cache - embedded inline JSON data sent back with the server rendered content, which is used to serve the initial SPA data requests.
+CanJS solves this problem with an inline cache - embedded inline JSON data sent back with the server rendered content, which is used to serve the initial SPA data requests.

-DoneJS uniquely makes populating and using the inline cache easy. waitFor is a method that:
+CanJS uniquely makes populating and using the inline cache easy. waitFor is a method that:

 1. Tells the SSR server to wait for a promise to resolve before rendering.